9 FAM 504.3

 9 FAM 504.3-2(C) (U) Immigrant Visa Workload Monthly Reports

 (1) (U) Monthly Report of IVs Issued: At the end of each month, all posts authorized to issue IVs must prepare and transmit the Immigrant Visa Workload Monthly Report (Report 28 in the automated IV processing system) to the Visa Office (CA/VO/DO/I), Attn: IVAMS.
 This report will reflect all IVs and DVs issued during the month, as well as refusal data.
 (See paragraph (3) below.)
-The report must be submitted within 5 days after the close of each reporting period.
+The report must be submitted within 5 business days after the close of each reporting period.

 (3) (U) Sample Report 28: